gerbsec/gerbsec.github.io/_posts/2022-11-21-htb-doctor-walkthrough.md

 [![Doctor](https://img.youtube.com/vi/uxbwCMNQ2WA/0.jpg)](https://www.youtube.com/watch?v=uxbwCMNQ2WA "Doctor Walkthrough")

-- as far as the uninteded path since i don't complete it i will explain it here:
+- as far as the unintended path since i don't complete it i will explain it here:

 first you will need to curl in a bash  payload and save to `/var/www/html`. next you will need to run it, so the payloads should look something like this: